viercc/kitchen-sink-hs/dominance.md

 ### It is maximal

-Another "nice" point about this d(-,-) predicate is, it is *maximal* in the sense it can allow no extra pair of (A,T) to maintain the above property.
+Another "nice" point about this d(-,-) predicate is, it is *maximal* in the sense you can allow no extra pair (A,T) to maintain the above property.

 Assume a pair (A,T), which does not satisfy d(A,T), is considered non-orphan.